 In this manner, the Eid is not an event to take an excursion from Islamic duties and responsibilities, nor to dawdle and cash in lavishness.
 It is not “a good time for the sake of entertainment”.
 Or maybe, it is controlled and coordinated cheering that is of extreme and unmistakable advantage for the Muslim.

 The Eid is an opportunity to duplicate great deeds by conveying bliss and joy to the hearts of different Muslims, by aiding and supporting poor people and destitute and by getting included inside interests that stress the solid and genuine Islamic character.

 When and What is Eid ul Fitr?

-A Muslim religious festival celebrates all over the world after the end of Holy fasting month of Ramadan, It is celebrated in three days of Shawwal start.
+A Muslim’s religious festival celebrates all over the world after the end of Holy fasting month of Ramadan, It is celebrated in three days of Shawwal start.

-In spite of the fact that Eid ul-Fitr is dependably around the same time of the Islamic logbook, the date on the Gregorian date-book shifts from year to year, since the Gregorian date-book is a sunlight based timetable and the Islamic schedule is a lunar date-book.
+In spite of the fact that Eid ul-Fitr is dependably around the same time as the Islamic logbook.
+The date on the Gregorian date-book shifts from year to year, since the Gregorian date-book is a sunlight based timetable and the Islamic schedule is a lunar date-book.
 This distinction implies Eid ul-Fitr moves in the Gregorian timetable around 11 days consistently.
 The date of Eid ul-Fitr may likewise fluctuate from nation to nation contingent upon whether the moon has been located or not.

-Hopefully this year we are going to celebrate Eid ul-Fitr on 26 to 28 May, 2020 but the dates given here depend on the dates received by the Rawayet Hilal Committee for the festival of Eid ul-Fitr.
-Take note of that these dates depend on cosmic estimations to avow each date and on the genuine locating of the moon with the stripped eyes.
-This approach is acknowledged by many, but is still being hotly debated.
+Hopefully this year we are going to celebrate Eid ul-Fitr on 26 to 28 May 2020.
+But the dates are given here depend on the dates received by the Rawayet Hilal Committee for the festival of Eid ul-Fitr.
+Take note that these dates depend on cosmic estimations to avow each date and on the genuine locating of the moon with the stripped eyes.
+This approach is acknowledged by many but is still being hotly debated.